Theme

 open-slide is an agent-native slide framework for building React-based presentation decks with coding agents, browser preview, visual comments, assets, present mode, and HTML/PDF export.

 The official repository and project site present open-slide as a React-first slide system where an agent can write deck pages as code on a fixed 1920 by 1080 canvas, while the framework handles scaffolding, preview, navigation, editing, assets, presentation mode, and export.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is